 Anger is one of the tools that Satan uses to cause God's people to sin.
 That is why Paul, in Ephesians 4, urged us to put off all the bitterness.
 We can let all of that stuff go and listen to God in prayer.
 He will give us the ability to do this and replace these things with love.

-Offer right sacrifices and trust in the Lord.
+Offer sacrifices rightly, and put your trust in Adonai.

 Although David is talking to the people of his day, the words are for us as well.
 That leads us to ask the question: What is a right sacrifice?
 We find the answer in Romans 12 where we are called to offer our bodies as living sacrifices.
 That reminds us that we are to live each day for Christ and understand that He bought us and He owns us.
 Everything that we do should be for the glory of God (see 1 Corinthians 10:31).